T3KScarecrow/Alagaesia-Wiki/Alagaesia/Myths & Legends/Gods/Pholtus.md

 Pholtus is the god of light, truth, and fairness, but also divine judgement.
+True Neutral.